-Last month, I was visiting Hershey, Pennsylvania with my husband and two children.
+Recently, I was visiting Hershey, Pennsylvania with my family.
 On the last day of our trip, we wanted to have dinner in town, so we did what millions of people do nowadays, we brought up Google search on our phones.

 We were in the mood for Italian food – it’s always good to balance out the sweet with the savory, right?